 What's the most popular age group?

-18–24 year olds are 41% of users.
-The format skews young, but older users (35+) are a meaningful and growing minority.
+Random video chat skews young — 18–24 and 25–34 are the core groups — but older users (35+) are a meaningful and growing minority.

 Where can I find original data sources?